-The current top Singapore landmark demands first mention on this list.
+The current top Singapore landmark demands first mention on this list for video game tourists!
 Occupying the most scenic spot of the Singaporean waterfront, Marina Bay Sands (MBS) not only enjoys a full view of the Singapore skyline, it is itself a highly eye-catching ensemble of ultra-modern architecture, the showpieces of which being the world’s largest public cantilevered platform and the lotus shape ArtScience Museum.
 In actual fact, MBS has already appeared in video games, for example, as a hazy background in Battlefield 4.
 What I’m suggesting here is for the integrated resort to be a proper gaming stage by itself.
 Such as the backdrop for a Street Fighter like bout.
 Or an entire zone for metrovania-like exploration.
 With its size and exotic components, the whole of MBS is perfect for every type of cyber adventures.

 2. Gardens by the Bay

 Like MBS, the supertrees of Gardens by the Bay have appeared in video games, specifically, within a battle zone in Call of Duty.
 With them being among the most esoteric modern installations in Southeast Asia, I feel they deserve far more attention than that.
 How about as a setting for tactical role-playing adventures like Devil Survivor?
 Or as a world wonder in the Civilization series?
 In addition, the solar-powered supertrees are hardly the only unusual fixtures in Gardens by the Bay.
 There are also the two futuristic exhibition domes.
 In a JRPG-ish game, secret life-preservation systems in these domes would be what saved a fraction of the Singaporean population from global catastrophe.
 How would the story then continue?
 It’s up to gamers to discover.

 3. Esplanade, Theatres on the Bay